-Kip’s Bay is actually a distinct neighborhood, but it’s one that blends in seamlessly with Murray Hill.
-Kip’s Bay covers everything east of Park Avenue South and between 23rd through 34th Streets.
+Kip’s Bay is actually a distinct neighborhood, but one that blends in seamlessly with Murray Hill.
+Kip’s Bay covers everything to the east of Park Avenue South, between 23rd and 34th Streets.

 Kip’s Bay has been built and re-built in patches and the architecture of the neighborhood lacks consistency as a result.
 There is no defining feature that makes you say, “This must be Kip’s Bay!”
 The neighborhood makes up for its lack of character with affordable real estate and a relatively convenient location, halfway between downtown and midtown.
 You can also find plenty of hospitals in Kip’s Bay, including Tisch Hospital, NYU College of Dentistry, NYU School of Medicine, Rusk Institute of Rehabilitation Medicine, and Bellevue Hospital Center teaching hospital, among others.